Rays vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- Over the past 10 games, the Rays have been named underdog just one time and left with a loss in that contest.
+- Over their last 10 games, the Rays have been favored twice and lost each contest.

-- When it comes to the over/under, the Rays and their opponents are 3-7-0 in their last 10 games.
+- When it comes to the over/under, the Rays and their foes are 3-7-0 in their last 10 contests.

-- The Rays have a 1-1-0 record against the spread over their past 10 contests (oddsmakers set runlines in two of those games).
+- The Rays' ATS record is 1-1-0 over their previous 10 games (two of those contests had spread set by sportsbooks).

 Rays Betting Records & Stats

-- The Rays have been victorious in four, or 30.8%, of the 13 contests they have been chosen as underdogs in this season.
+- The Rays have been chosen as underdogs in 14 games this year and have walked away with the win four times (28.6%) in those games.

-- Tampa Bay has a record of 1-3 when it's set as an underdog of +115 or more by oddsmakers this season.
+- This season, Tampa Bay has won one of its four games when it's the underdog by at least +110 on the moneyline.

-- So far this season, Tampa Bay and its opponents have hit the over in 53 of its 97 games with a total.
+- Tampa Bay and its opponents have hit the over in 53 of its 98 games with a total this season.

-- The Rays have posted a record of 10-7-0 against the spread this season.
+- The Rays are 10-7-0 against the spread in their 17 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!